imgbot/Imgbot/Docs/contributing.md

 `func azure functionapp fetch-app-settings <functionName>`

-If you don't want to compile and run the `CompressImagesFunction` directly, you can use docker.
-See the image on [dockerhub](https://hub.docker.com/r/vertigostudio/imgbot-compress).
+If you don't want to compile and run the `CompressImagesFunction` directly, you can use docker, see the image on [dockerhub](https://hub.docker.com/r/vertigostudio/imgbot-compress).

-There are a few additional environment settings that need to be set to run the compression workflow.
-These can be set with `local.settings.json` or any other way
+To be set to run the compression workflow, set additional environment settings with `local.settings.json`:

  - APP_PRIVATE_KEY - the secret certificate provided by GitHub during app registration
  - PGP_PRIVATE_KEY - the secret key used for signing commits
  - PGP_PASSWORD - the secret password used for signing commits
  - TMP - the location to do the cloning

-Now that you are running the service locally, within the root of the repo you will see the following directories:
+Now that you are running the service locally, within the root of the repo, you will see the following directories:

 - `CompressImagesFunction` - The function that does the work of cloning, compressing, and pushing commits
 - `Install` - The shared library to provide Installation Tokens to the functions